lsst-dm/dmtn-136/index.rst

 The URL endpoint for the deployment will be displayed in a build-completed message automatically sent to the IPAC Slack ``#irsa-build`` channel.

 It is useful to do a basic functionality check at this point.
-Note that the RSP TAP service and other authenticated services **will not be available**.
+Note that the RSP TAP service and other authenticated services **will not be available** in the IRSA Kubernetes environment.
 Substantive testing must be done on one of the RSP integration instances.

 Deployment Procedures